777arc/textbook/content/filters.rst

 Filters are used in many disciplines, for example image processing makes heavy use of 2D filters, where the input and output are images.
 You might use a filter every morning to make your coffee, which filters out solids from liquid.
 In DSP, filters are primarily used for:

 1. Separation of signals that have been combined (e.g. pulling out the signal you want)
-2. Removing excess noise after reciving a signal
+2. Removing excess noise after receiving a signal
 3. Restoration of signals that have been distorted in some way (e.g. an audio equalizer is a filter)

 There are certainly other uses for filters.